The Survivor's Bias

 Snapshot Blindness

 Human civilisation is 10,000 years old.
 Earth is 4.5 billion.
-We are making assumptions about the default state of a system from 0.0002% of its history — and the most anomalously stable 0.0002% at that.
+We are making assumptions about the default state of a system from 0.0002% of its history — a period of unusual stability by the standards of the recent geological past.

-In the timelines where the last ice age tipped differently, or where the Younger Dryas didn't relent, there are no observers to report the instability.
+On planets where natural climate perturbations tipped past the point of no return, or where evolutionary bottlenecks weren't passed, there are no observers to report the instability.
 Those data streams simply never produced a civilisation to measure them.

 Self-Fulfilling Safety